Mathieu-Desrochers/Schemings/README.md

 Getting started
 ---------------
-Install the required dependencies.
+We provide simple commands to install the required dependencies.
+Simply click on your OS of choice in the following list.

 - [Ubuntu](./documentation/procedures/installing-dependencies-ubuntu.md)
 - [FreeBSD](.)

-Run the following commands.
+Once this is done, you can run the following commands.
+And there you are with a fully operational Scheme environment.

     $ git clone https://github.com/Mathieu-Desrochers/Schemings.git Schemings